Beyond EnvironmentGianni Pettena

 Gianni Pettena is an architect and professor of history of architecture at the University of Florence.
 He is the founder of the Architettura Radicale movement and has been involved since the end of the 1960s in experimental architectural activity through exhibitions, lectures, articles, and books.
 Pettena writes for art and architecture magazines.
 His books include: L'anarchitetto (1973), Venturi, Rauch and Scott Brown (1981), Richard Meier (1981), Superstudio (1982), Hans Hollein (1988), and Radical Design (2004).
 He has organized exhibitions for public museums and city administrations.
 For the 1996 Venice Architecture Biennale he curated the exhibition Radicals: Design and Architecture 1960–1975.
 In that same year he presented an exhibition at the Uffizi in Florence of the work of Frederick Law Olmsted.
 Besides private collections, Pettena's works are in the permanent collection of museums and institutions, such as the Centre Georges Pompidou, Paris, and the Frac Center, Orléans.

-Amit Wolf, curator, is an architect, writer, and curator.
+Amit Wolf is an architect, writer, and curator.
 He has curated several exhibitions and events collaboratively in Los Angeles.
 He currently teaches at Southern California Institute of Architecture, Los Angeles.
 Wolf taught courses in architectural history and theory at Woodbury University, Otis College of Art and Design, and University of California, Los Angeles.
 He is the recipient of the 2007 Clinton Webb Award and the 2012 California Interdisciplinary Consortium of Italian Studies Award.
 Wolf's publications have to date focused on areas of Italian experimentalist practice as well as on theoretical issues in contemporary architecture.
-Sideman Architecture (2014), his forthcoming book, explores computational fabrication.
+His Fabrication and Fabrication (2014) explores computational advances in the field.
 Wolf received an MArch from the Politecnico di Milano in 2001.
 He received a PhD in the history, theory, and criticism of architecture and art from UCLA in 2012.

 Ingalill Wahlroos-Ritter is an architect, educator, and design consultant specializing in the building envelope and the experimental architectural use of glass.
-She is currently graduate chair in the School of Architecture at Woodbury University (WUHO) and director of the WUHO gallery.
-Her past teaching experiences include Yale University, Southern California Institute of Architecture, Los Angeles, the Bartlett, Oxford School of Architecture, and Cornell University.
-She and her partner, Roland, established their joint practice, [WROAD], in London and are currently working in Los Angeles on a number of projects.
+She is currently Associate Dean of the School of Architecture at Woodbury University and has taught at Yale, Cornell, the Bartlett, and SCI-Arc.
+She is also Director of the WUHO Gallery, located in Hollywood, California.
+She and her partner established their joint practice, WROAD in London and are currently working in Los Angeles on a number of projects.
+She has collaborated on multiple award-winning projects including as façade consultant on the Portland Aerial Tramway with AGPS, the Centre Pompidou Exhibition with Morphosis, and as project architect for Smith-Miller+Hawkinson's Corning Museum of Glass.
+She currently serves on the LA AIA Board of Directors.

 Founded in 1984, Woodbury University School of Architecture is a network of hubs scattered within the complex megalopolis of Southern California.
 From the suburban fabric surrounding the main Los Angeles, Burbank, campus to the Merrimac Studio to the borderlands of the San Diego campus, the school is engaged in the contexts that characterize contemporary architectural practice.
 The programs emphasize the development of the architect as cultural builder and facilitator of situationally critical and responsive design.